Kikketer/clean-gmail/README.md

 Simply go to the [https://script.google.com/](https://script.google.com/) site and start a new project.
 Copy/paste this code and hit run.
 You will have to authorize the script to read your emails (and delete things, scary so make sure you really read and understand the code!)

+## Credit

+Almost all credit goes to [https://medium.com/@fw3d/auto-archive-emails-in-gmail-after-2-days-1ebf0e076b1c](https://medium.com/@fw3d/auto-archive-emails-in-gmail-after-2-days-1ebf0e076b1c) as it inspired me to write this and opened my eyes to what Google App Script is!